TMS34010: Video accelerators

-The TMS chips are compliant with the 1989 Texas Instruments Graphics Architecture (TIGA) standard, and in the early 1990s were used in professional-level video coprocessor boards for MS-DOS, Microsoft Windows, and SCO Unix.
+The TMS chips are compliant with the 1989 Texas Instruments Graphics Architecture (TIGA) standard, and in the early 1990s were used in professional-level video coprocessor boards for MS-DOS, Macintosh, Windows, and SCO Unix.
 In a 1991 article on graphics adapters, PC Magazine reported that the fastest boards for regenerating AutoCAD test images were based on the TMS34010.

-The Aura Scuzzygraph, Radius PowerView, and Radius SuperView external SCSI graphics cards for Apple Macintosh computers are based on the TMS34010.
+The Aura Scuzzygraph, Radius PowerView, and Radius SuperView external SCSI graphics cards for Mac computers are based on the TMS34010.

-Sun386i uses TMS34010 in the CG5 (Roadracer) videocard.
+One of the graphics options for the 1988 Sun386i workstation, the CG5 video card, uses the TMS34010.